cyclefenix/cookbook/assets/texts/bread.md

 - 100g fed sourdough starter

 *Instructions:*
-> Medium bowl, mix together flour, brown sugar sugar, cranberries.
+> Medium bowl, add flour
 > On half, add salt and mix in.
 Other half, add yeast and mix in.
 > Form a well in the middle for the liquid.
 Add water.
+Add brown sugar, walnuts, cranberries.
 Add starter.
 Mix together.
-> Add walnuts, mix together.
 > See Baking Bread Instructions Below.
 > Oven 425degF, 57mins from fridge cold